 Natural gas has played a key role in reducing greenhouse gas emissions in the United States as electrical power plants have converted from coal to cleaner burning natural gas.
+In addition, the direct use of natural gas by customers in their homes is a more efficient use of the energy as compared to its use for generating electricity to meet the same need.
 And when compared to burning wood, heating oil and other combustible fuel sources, natural gas emits fewer air pollutants.
 While natural gas may be a cleaner fuel than some other sources, we recognize there is an opportunity to further improve and lower our natural gas emissions going forward.